Youssef-Anwar-74/tasky_app/README.md

 # tasky_app
-A Flutter task management app that lets users create, organize, and prioritize tasks, track their progress, manage completed tasks, and customize their profile and app theme.
+A Flutter task management application that helps users organize their daily tasks efficiently.
+Users can create tasks, assign high-priority levels, and track their productivity through a progress overview.
+The app includes a Home screen with all tasks and progress statistics, a To Do screen for pending tasks, a Completed screen for finished tasks, and a Profile screen where users can manage their personal information and customize the app theme.